Full width project banner image

 Letting fee

-A leasing fee is a one-off cost charged when the property management agency secures a new tenant.
+A leasing fee is a one-off cost when the property management agency gets you a new tenant.
 This fee covers work such as:

 The letting fee is usually equal to one to two weeks' rent plus GST.